Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 - GIN - Generalized Inverted Index
 - GiST - Generalized Search Tree

+**Basic**
+- It uses "<@" operator
+- It works with array

 #### GIN - Generalized Inverted Index

-- The preferred text search type index is GIN
+- The preferred text search type index
-- Very efficient for lookup and search
+- Very efficient for lookup and search for exact match
+- It never look more rows than it needs to
-- This is costly when inserting or updating data
+- Can be costly when inserting or updating data

+#### GiST

+- It sort of reduced size (it uses hashing)
+- Smaller and quicker for update
+- If you query once a while, then GiST is better idea

+**Downside** - It might read more block then necessary

 ## Text in Postgres